tudley/tudley/README.md

 [Gigify](https://github.com/tudley/Gigify)

+[NOTE: This project is in early stages of construction]

 - This purpose of this project is to create a web service which allows you to link your spotify account, and creates a playlist based on your preferences, with artists that have upcoming shows in your area.
 - This project is focussed on using new tech stacks with a lightweight framework - im just looking to prototpye a web service leveraging Flasks minimal structure, and try to incorporate some React and [MUI](https://mui.com/) assets, so I can focus on learning a new stack and interfacing with multiple APIs.